gilansalehi/Capstone/README.md

 - [ ] Make homepage into a newsfeed updated daily.
 - [ ] Implement editor authority feature, preventing low-level editors from vandalizing the articles of high-level contributors.
+- [ ] STAR WARS STYLE: Using CSS wizardry, create a view mode that will tilt transform, and scroll the article to look like the Star Wars opening crawl.